asheroto/api-keys-hotkey/README.md

 # API Keys Hotkey

-Simple AutoHotkey script you can edit to add your API keys and press Win+Esc to bring them up.
+Simple AutoHotkey script you can edit and add your API keys (or whatever you want); press Win+Esc to bring them up, select one and press Enter.
+It will then automatically type your API keys into the active window.

 ![Script Example](https://github.com/asheroto/api-keys-hotkey/blob/master/script-example.gif?raw=true)